splunk/observability-workshop/docs/victorops/detector/index.md

     commands will detect it and remind you to do so if necessary.
     ```

-Create a new Terraform workspace[^1] which will track the state for this environment.
+Create a new Terraform workspace[^1] which will track the state for this environment:

 === "Shell Command"